commontoolsinc/RFC/rfc/space.md

 ### `/memory/query`

-The query capability allows retrieving the current state of facts in a space.
+The query capability allows retrieving the state of facts in a space, either the current state or at a specific logical time point.

 #### Purpose

 This capability is used to:

-- Read the current state of facts in a space
+- Read the state of facts in a space (current or at a specific logical time)
 - Filter facts by resource, media type, or other criteria
 - Retrieve a consistent snapshot of the space at a point in time